Hamster45105/nyt-games-archive/README.md

 <br/>

-A simple website that has an archive of Wordle + Connections solutions.
+This is a simple website that has an archive of official New York Times Wordle and Connections solutions.

-The solutions are fetched from the New York Times and stored in a JSON file daily.
+New solutions are fetched from the New York Times and added to the list daily at 00:00 UTC.

-This includes future solutions as well.

 **Warning!** May contain spoilers!